-The energy usage information model herein is organized consistent with several related models, including the IEC TC57 Common Information Model [IEC 61968 Part 9], ZigBee Smart Energy Profile 2.0 [SEP2.0], that are defined by the Energy Information Standards Alliance [EIS Alliance] and Open Automated Data Exchange [OpenADE].
+The energy usage information model herein is organized consistent with several related models, including the IEC TC57 Common Information Model [IEC 61968 Part 9], and ZigBee Smart Energy Profile 2.0 [SEP2.0], that are defined by the Energy Information Standards Alliance [EIS Alliance] and Open Automated Data Exchange [OpenADE].
 The energy usage information model, where possible, uses classes, information elements and attribute names drawn from the CIM and the cited references.

 The starting point for the energy usage information model is the UsagePoint.
-UsagePoints identifies key references for the information set optionally including identification of the customer, the location, and the physical asset.
+UsagePoints identify key references for the information set optionally including identification of the customer, the location, and the physical asset.
 UsagePoint is associated in turn with zero or more MeterReadings.
 A MeterReading composes information about a particular measurement such as kWh or kW.
 A MeterReading has a ReadingType which describes the nature of the measurement including its units of measure, and zero or more IntervalReadings or Readings and associated quality information.
 UsagePoint may also be associated with summary information on load and usage, and optionally, power quality.
 For applications requiring third party access to this information, additional classes are identified to facilitate associating customer and customer agreement information with the measurements available at a UsagePoint.

 To find the usage or load in a particular interval, identify the appropriate UsagePoint, select the MeterReading of interest (measurement) and then select the IntervalReading or Reading associated with the given interval.

 The energy usage information model includes many optional components.
-The complete set of information expressable using the energy usage information model satisfies a wide range of applicability requirements identified by the industry.
+The complete set of information expressible using the energy usage information model satisfies a wide range of applicability requirements identified by the industry.
 Users of this Business Practice Standard may optionally take advantage of these extended definitions based on need without requiring them.
 Applications built on the energy usage information model may elect which optional components to present.
 However, clients of this information can be expected to recognize all components provided in the application.

 WEQ-019.2.4.3 identifies the set of core model elements that shall be supported by specifications claiming conformance to this Business Practice Standard.
 The following class diagram illustrates a view of this core of the energy usage information model: